lunarc/lunarc_docs/docs/aurora_faq.md

 ## How do I link my code against the MKL installation provided on Aurora
 The Aurora modules providing MKL set the environment variable `MKLROOT` to assist the compiler in locating the library on the system.
 To link your application we suggest consulting the [Intel® Math Kernel Library Link Line Advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor) for the arguments needed.

+## I want to install an R-extension
+LUNARC provides R on its systems.
+The R installations have many R extensions build in.
+If you require an R extension that is not provided by the installation, you can easily install it in your home space.
+We describe this in your [R guide](https://lunarc-documentation.readthedocs.io/en/latest/Rscript/).

 ## My MPI code using OpenBLAS does not perform
 OpenBLAS as installed in the foss [toolchains](https://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) is compiled with thread support.
 When OpenBLAS is used on Aurora, it will typically figure how many cores you are allocated on that node and spawn as many threads.
 If this is not desirable (e.g. pure MPI code) you need to control the number of threads spawned by setting the `OMP_NUM_THREADS` variable.
 For example for an MPI code running as many tasks as cores requested this is typically be set to: